daizutabi/pheasant/docs/docs/user-guide/images.md

 plt.plot([1, 3, 5], marker='o')
 ```

-If you want to hide the input source and the standard output, you can use a `display` option to show just the display data such as an image or HTML:
+If you want to hide the input source and the plain text output, you can use a `display` option to show just the display data such as an image or HTML:

 ~~~copy
 ```python display